tezedge/tezedge-debugger/README.md

 ==========

 The application is distributed as a docker image `simplestakingcom/tezedge-memprof`.
-The image needs to have privileged access.
+The image needs to have privileged permissions.
 Also it needs `/sys/kernel/debug` and `/proc` directories mapped from the host system.
 The application is serving http requests on `17832` port.

 For example:

 ```
 docker run --rm --privileged -it -p 17832:17832 -v /proc:/proc:rw -v /sys/kernel/debug:/sys/kernel/debug:rw simplestakingcom/tezedge-memprof:latest
 ```

+In order to determine function names, the memory profiler needs an access to `light-node` and system shared libraries.
+It should be identically the same files.
+That is why Tte docker image `simplestakingcom/tezedge-memprof:latest` is inherited from `simplestakingcom/tezedge:latest` image.

+But if the `tezedge` is updated, but the `tezedge-memprof` image is still old, it is a problem.
+To avoid such situation, `tezedge-memprof` image has a docker client inside, and copy `light-node` binary from the `tezedge` container.
+Set `TEZEDGE_NODE_NAME` environment variable into TezEdge node container name and map `/var/run/docker.sock` file from host to enable such behavior.
+See `docker-compose.yml` and `memprof.sh` for details.

 HTTP API
 ========